mrniceguy127/mrniceguy127/README.md

 ## How I pick licenses
 - GPL v3: As many of my side projects and other open source works as possible.
 GPL is extremely valuable for learning and cooperation (including my own).
-- MIT/others/multi-license: When things aren't black or white.
+- Others/multi-license: When things aren't black or white.
 Especially when working with other people where goals, motivation, and opinions may differ.
-- Strongly reconsidering my opinions at the moment to always require attribution.
-Using a license without that clause made it easy for people to plagiarize my work.
-Fun.
+However, I always require an attribution clause.